 4. Minimalist Magnolia Wreath

-Bare twigs certainly make a fall statement, so we decided to make one grapevine wreath that allowed its natural elements to do the talking.
+Bare twigs certainly make a fall statement, so we decided to make one grapevine wreath that allowed its natural elements to shine.
 This rustic fall wreath is bare with the exception of one bundle of magnolia leaves in a lower corner.
 Faux fall foliage is spaced evenly amongst the leaves while an extra-large bow sits on top.
 We used a burlap ribbon for its natural look and choose to let the tails hang long and loose.

 The beauty of fall wreaths is that you can start with a base of deep greens and grays and the color scheme still allows for pops of orange or yellow.
 This grapevine wreath started off basic, but by adding layers of eucalyptus, we created a lush green look that blossoms at the top.
 Faux succulents add a trendy element to the wreath as the plants spring out from several directions.
 Billy balls put a quirky twist on traditional fall florals.

 Fall harvest time reminds us of long drives through acres of cornfields.
-Our next fall wreath idea is inspired by those stunning views filled with wheat, cotton, and fluffy cattails.
+This fall wreath idea is inspired by those stunning views filled with wheat, cotton, and fluffy cattails.
 All those countryside elements build beautifully from the center of this twig wreath and extend up the sides.
 An oversized white flower in the middle creates a focal point for the design.

-If you want fall project ideas that will last longer than a season, this wreath is a great way to transition your decor from fall to winter.
+If you want fall project ideas that will last longer than a season, this lush, leafy wreath is a great way to transition your decor from fall to winter.
 Mixed greenery works well for both seasons and is fun to assemble in this layered design.
 Leaves spring out from all ends as different textures and shades are used.
 Keep adding more into the natural twig base until you are satisfied with the overall look.